|

 Genetics

-The study of heredity and how traits are passed on from generation
+The study of heredity and how traits are passed on from generation to generation.

 Back to top...